ideadesignmedia/open-ai.js/README.md

 })
 ```

-All helpers (including streaming, images, files, vector stores) reuse the same HTTP client, so overriding once affects every call.
-Tests such as `tests/openai.integration.test.ts` will also respect `MODEL_ENDPOINT`/`API_KEY` when present.
+Note: When using non‑OpenAI deployments, set `baseURL` to that host and pass the token with `apiKey`.
+No additional configuration files are required.

 ---

 ## Unified LLM Client

 `UnifiedLLMClient` gives you one interface across OpenAI, Anthropic, Google Gemini, Cohere, and Mistral.
-Messages, tool definitions, and metadata share a single TypeScript shape so routing logic stays provider agnostic.
+Messages, tool definitions, and metadata share a single TypeScript shape so routing logic stays provider‑agnostic.

 ```ts
 import {